ALTERNATIVE-EU/alternative.github.io/docs/docs/user-services/ckan/overview.md

 # CKAN Data Management Platform

-CKAN (Comprehensive Knowledge Archive Network) forms the core of the ALTERNATIVE project's data sharing infrastructure, providing a powerful web-based catalog platform for managing and collaborating on large datasets.

 ## Overview

 The CKAN-based ALTERNATIVE platform is designed to facilitate easy creation, sharing, and management of various types of data, catering to both internal teams and external audiences.
 It offers a user-friendly web interface that streamlines the process of data publication and discovery.